Horse care at Millhaven

 Horses have individual personalities and quirks.
 If a horse needs to stay in the stall for any reason but is anxious alone, we provide a buddy in an adjoining stall.
 If a horse needs medication intended to be administered in feed but won't eat it, we syringe it.
 Some horses need their food soaked, so we serve them "soup."
 These are just a few examples of the individualized care we provide.

 HOW ARE HORSES FED?

-Horses are fed in their stalls morning and evening.
-A few horses in the barn that are aged and hard keepers receive three meals daily.
+Horses receive grain twice daily although some of the "fatties" get only a taste!
+A few horses in the barn that are aged and hard keepers receive three grain meals daily.

 The amount of feed and hay each horse receives is determined by individual needs.
 We watch weight and make adjustments as needed.